EconomyLens.com

 Related

-Nigeria’s unique economic situation as Africa’s fourth-largest economy, but with a dilapidated power grid much less stable than some of its poorer neighbors, has led to the widespread use of private generators, at least among those who can afford them.
+Rising fuel prices have exacerbated the situation.
+Nigeria’s unique economic circumstances, as Africa’s fourth-largest economy but with a dilapidated power grid much less stable than some of its poorer neighbors, have led to the widespread use of private generators, at least among those who can afford them.
 That number may be dwindling as fuel prices soar due to the Iran war.
 “I no longer use it because of the hike in price,” Emmanuel Chinonso, 40, a ride-share driver in Abuja, told AFP.
 When the grid goes out on a sweltering night, so does his fan, he said.

 © 2024 AFP